h5py/h5py/docs/strings.rst

 ---------------

-String data in HDF5 datasets is read as bytes by default: ``bytes`` objects for variable-length strings, or numpy bytes arrays (``'S'`` dtypes) for fixed-length strings.
-On NumPy >=2.0, use :meth:`Dataset.astype('T')<.Dataset.astype>` to read into an array of native NumPy strings.
-If you are using NumPy 1.x, you should instead call :meth:`.Dataset.asstr` to retrieve an array of ``str`` objects.
+String data in HDF5 datasets is read as bytes by default: ``bytes`` objects for variable-length strings, or NumPy bytes arrays (``'S'`` dtypes) for fixed-length strings.
+On NumPy >=2.0, use :meth:`Dataset.astype('T')<.Dataset.astype>` to read into an array of native variable-width NumPy strings.
+If you need backwards compatibility with NumPy 1.x or h5py <3.14, you should instead call :meth:`.Dataset.asstr` to retrieve an array of ``str`` objects.

 Variable-length strings in attributes are read as ``str`` objects.
 These are decoded as UTF-8 with surrogate escaping for unrecognised bytes.
-Fixed-length strings are read as numpy bytes arrays, the same as for datasets.
+Fixed-length strings are read as NumPy bytes arrays, the same as for datasets.

 Storing strings
 ---------------